Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 Kate Williams

-A digital marketer once told me that we should spend at least as much time on our headline as we do on writing the article.
-Now, when you first hear it, that sounds absurd.
-That much time for a headline?
-But 90% of your readers will probably only read your headline.
-That’s why email survey subject lines can make or break the game.
+An email marketer once told me that we should spend as much time writing a good subject line as we do on the whole survey email.
+In fact, email survey subject lines can make or break the game.

 When you’re conducting online surveys, you need respondents to click on your email.
-So, survey email subject lines are the most impactful lines of your article.
-They are, after all, the first step to them filling out your survey.
+That's why the subject line of your survey email is the most important part.
+It's the first step in getting them to fill out the survey.

 1. Tell us honestly, what did you think?